sara-sabr/ITStrategy/_pages/en/product-fw-guidance.md

 ### Product Team Setup

 A new product is expected to be created after an investment project.
-Therefore, the transition from project to product should start no later than in the project’s closing stage (stage 5), preferably before hand so to give sufficient time for formalities to be established.
-See [ESDC’s Directive on Project Management](https://gpp-ppm.service.gc.ca/sites/pwa/ESDCKnowledgeRepository/All%20Documents/Directive%20on%20Project%20Management.pdf) for reference.
+Therefore, the transition from project to product should start no later than in the project's closing stage (stage 5), preferably before hand so to give sufficient time for formalities to be established.
+See [ESDC's Directive on Project Management](https://gpp-ppm.service.gc.ca/sites/pwa/ESDCKnowledgeRepository/All%20Documents/Directive%20on%20Project%20Management.pdf) for reference.

 This transition requires the Program Official (or a senior level official in an ESDC Branch) to find sufficient funding to sustain not only the “run” operations (i.e. maintenance work on the product), but also small and continuous improvements.
 The budget for such improvement includes both business and IT work.
 Estimating the budget should be informed by the following:

 - Number of _small_ software releases estimated to be performed each year.
 Small releases are typically for maintenance, bug fixes, and cyber security risk mitigation.
 - Number of _medium_ software releases estimated to be performed each year.
-Medium releases are typically for new product features that need a level of change management being performed from scoped within the product.
+Medium releases are typically for new product features that need a level of change management being performed and scoped within the product.
 - Number of _large_ software releases estimated to be performed each year.
 Drivers for large releases should come from outside projects impacting the product, such as legislation changes and transformational agenda.

-Such funding may be obtained via an agreement with the CIO in using the CIO’s budget, but is preferred to come directly from the Program funding source(s).
-Funding sources from the Program will require to add IT expenditure cost in the Program’s Treasury Board submission renewal using the estimated yearly budget mentioned above.
+Such funding may be obtained via an agreement with the CIO in using the CIO's budget, but is preferred to come directly from the Program funding source(s).
+Funding sources from the Program will require to add IT expenditure cost in the Program's Treasury Board submission renewal using the estimated yearly budget mentioned above.

 It is expected that such funding will require the Program Official to produce a compelling business case.
 It is recommended to anchor the business case in:

-- The Program’s Performance Information Profile’s expected outcomes,
+- The Program's Performance Information Profile's expected outcomes,
-- ESDC’s Digital Service Transformation objectives
+- ESDC's Digital Service Transformation objectives
-- Situating the Program’s services (that the product team fits in) in [ESDC’s Service Target Operating Model](https://014gc.sharepoint.com/sites/TransformationEDSC-ESDC/SitePages/Service-Target-Operating-Model-(STOM).aspx)
+- Situating the Program's services (that the product team fits in) in [ESDC's Service Target Operating Model](https://014gc.sharepoint.com/sites/TransformationEDSC-ESDC/SitePages/Service-Target-Operating-Model-(STOM).aspx)
-- A Branch’s Assistant Deputy Minister’s articulated goal(s)
+- A Branch's Assistant Deputy Minister's articulated goal(s)

 The [Business Architecture team](https://014gc.sharepoint.com/sites/TransformationEDSC-ESDC/SitePages/Business-Architecture.aspx) may be used to provide advice.

 It is **NOT** needed to go through EARB or ARC for endorsements.
 EARB and ARC will have been involved in projects bringing work to your product before they reach your backlog.

-The above refers to the following Directive’s requirements:
+The above refers to the following Directive's requirements:

-1. The Product Team’s yearly budget includes both IITB and Program area work
+1. The Product Team's yearly budget includes both IITB and Program area work
 2. The Product Team has source(s) of funds identified and secured
-3. Funds for the Product Team’s IT work are transferred to IITB on a yearly basis
+3. Funds for the Product Team's IT work are transferred to IITB on a yearly basis

 Corporate will want to have a view of how the product team is governed and structured to get assurance that a level of discipline is used by the product team to make decisions.
-Hence why documentation of the product team’s governance and cross-organizational chart are requirements.
+Hence why documentation of the product team's governance and cross-organizational chart are requirements.

 This arrangement between the Program area and the CIO in fund transfers and dedicated IT staff is to be formalized under a Memorandum of Understanding (MOU), identifying to which Program and/or Corporate Functions this arrangement is being tied to.

-Should funding pressures be needed to increase a product team’s capacity, those pressures are put on the Sponsoring Branch (not IITB).
+Should funding pressures be needed to increase a product team's capacity, those pressures are put on the Sponsoring Branch (not IITB).

 The location of the different repositories that the product uses to store its requirements needs to be known as projects seeking to bring workload to the product team will need to know where to add them.
-Hence why documenting and making available the product team’s requirements repository(ies).
+Hence why documenting and making available the product team's requirements repository(ies).

-IITB, as part of the [Directive on Service and Digital’s integrated planning requirements](https://gcconnex.gc.ca/discussion/view/72865810/dpsd-guide-1-0-for-integrated-planning-guide-pmsn-1-0-pour-le-plan-integre?language=en), need to document which applications from the [APM Inventory](https://dialogue/proj/ITCD-RMTI/APM-GPA/Site%20Pages%20Library/ActiveSolutions.aspx) is being worked on.
+IITB, as part of the [Directive on Service and Digital's integrated planning requirements](https://gcconnex.gc.ca/discussion/view/72865810/dpsd-guide-1-0-for-integrated-planning-guide-pmsn-1-0-pour-le-plan-integre?language=en), need to document which applications from the [APM Inventory](https://dialogue/proj/ITCD-RMTI/APM-GPA/Site%20Pages%20Library/ActiveSolutions.aspx) is being worked on.
 The APM inventory, known internally in IITB as the “Corporate Solutions Directory”, has a different representation of “products” than Programs do.
-This is fine, it’s the “IT view” of things.
+This is fine, it's the “IT view” of things.
 Hence why the requirement to identify the applications from the APM Inventory.

 Finally, all this information is asked to be documented in a place for easy access by Corporate and external project teams.